pehcastro/cardenia-docs/README.md

 ## Basic Concept

-The project is developed by the community together with the team of developers, there are 2 paths to be followed and through them, we will develop the city of Cardenia together, we will use the voting system to guide how citizens want the city to be.
+The project is developed by the community together with the team of developers.
+There are 2 paths to be followed and through them, we will develop the city of Cardenia together.
+We will use the voting system to guide how we will devolop Cardenia City.

-Once inside Cardenia you will have the freedom to be in a metaverse, play mini-games to farm NFTs, or put your citizens to work in a Player-To-Earn model where you can earn Cardenia $BUKZ tokens
+Once inside Cardenia you will have the freedom to be in a metaverse, play mini-games to farm NFTs, or put your citizens to work in a play-to-earn model where you can earn Cardenia $BUKZ tokens

-These tokens will be available on Cardano's DEX, where you can SWAP to other tokens or ADA.
+These tokens will be available on Cardano DEXes, where you can SWAP to other tokens or ADA.
+There is no particiular day There is no day set yet when we will have our coin officially on a DEX for trade.

 To enter Cardenia you will need to have a citizen NFT, this NFT must be in your Nami Wallet, linked to the browser on a computer or notebook to create you will be able to find a lobby or a multiplayer chat where you will have the freedom to interact with other citizens